COBsquare/Dementia-Examiner-for-Individuals/bin/Questions/README.txt

 13

 MENTAL REVERSAL
 20. Could you tell me the days of week in reverse order.
-For example: Sunday is preceded by Saturday
+For example: Sunday Saturday, please continue.

 RECALL
 11